karlbuscheck/micdrop-notebooklm-gpt/README.md

 Inspired by Google's cutting-edge AI tool and powered by not one but two GPT models, MicDrop is a proof-of-concept, ambitious prototype that aims to take information-rich documents and make them into engaging audio.

-To accomplish this text-generation task -- and ultimately transform these scripts into MicDrop episodes -- we will begin by fine-tuning distilgpt2, the streamlined version of GPT-2, which is smaller and faster but still effective.
-To learn more about this large language model check out the official model card on [Hugging Face] (https://huggingface.co/distilbert/distilgpt2).
+To accomplish this text-generation task -- and ultimately transform these scripts into MicDrop episodes -- we will begin by fine-tuning `distilgpt2`, the streamlined version of GPT-2, which is smaller and faster but still effective.
+To learn more about this large language model check out the official model card on [distilgpt2 model card on Hugging Face](https://huggingface.co/distilgpt2)

-Our distilgpt2 model will be fine-tuned on an initial dataset consisting of 200 pairings of articles and corresponding podcast scripts.
+Our `distilgpt2` model will be fine-tuned on an initial dataset consisting of 200 pairings of articles and corresponding podcast scripts.
 Each of articles is 250-300 words and each of the scripts -- the foundation for our bite-sized episodes -- are 450-600 words.

 But you might be wondering, where will this dataset come from?

 We'll build it -- from scratch.

-To do so, we will utilize a teacher LLM -- specifically GPT-4o -- to generate the synthetic dataset that its predecessor distilgpt2 will learn from.
+To do so, we will utilize a teacher LLM -- specifically GPT-4o -- to generate the synthetic dataset that its predecessor `distilgpt2` will learn from.

-Finally we will bring these scripts to life with a text-to-speech tool.
+Finally, we will bring these scripts to life with a text-to-speech tool.

 Ok.
 So.
 Stay tuned.